-- Applications for the Magnet Prize may be submitted by any representative of a Magnet organization who is familiar with the innovation.
-The CNO must be listed on the application, with contact information in the event (s)he is not the nominator.
+- Nominations for the Magnet Prize may be submitted by any representative of a Magnet organization who is familiar with the innovation.
+The CNO must be listed on the nomination, with contact information in the event (s)he is not the nominator.

-- Note: Complete the disclaimer statement on the application attesting that the organization’s compliance and/or legal officer has been consulted as appropriate and certifying that the organization is eligible to receive the ANCC Magnet Prize™ purse, travel stipends, registrations, and recognitions associated with the award.
-The Magnet Prize winner will agree to use 100 percent of the award money to develop the innovation and to use the language "The ANCC Magnet Prize™ sponsored by Cerner" in all references to the Magnet Prize.
+- Note: Complete the disclaimer statement on the nomination attesting that the organization’s compliance and/or legal officer has been consulted, as appropriate, and certifying that the organization is eligible to receive the ANCC Magnet Prize™ purse, travel stipends, registrations, and recognitions associated with the award.
+The Magnet Prize winning organization must agree to use 100 percent of the award money to develop the innovation and to use the language "The ANCC Magnet Prize™ sponsored by Cerner" in all references made to the Magnet Prize.

-- Confirmation of submission will be sent to the e-mail address of the nominator within 72 hours of receipt.
+- Confirmation of submission will be sent to the e-mail address of the nominating individual within 72 hours of receipt.

-- Prior Magnet Prize winners are prohibited from applying for two years after their award.
+- Prior Magnet Prize winners are prohibited from applying for two years after receipt of their award.

-- The Magnet Prize will be presented during the ANCC National Magnet Conference® in Denver, Colorado October 24 -26, 2018.
+- The Magnet Prize will be presented during the ANCC National Magnet Conference® in Orlando, Florida October 10-12, 2019.

 - Cerner will provide ANCC with the $50,000 monetary award to sponsor the Magnet Prize.